Ojay97-hub/The-Winchester/README.md

 ## DEPLOYMENT

+The website was deployed on github and can be accessed here: https://ojay97-hub.github.io/The-Winchester/
 ## FUTURE

 To improve upon this website further discussion will cover the key factors of style, content, and coding: